HunterZ/rustLaunchSite/README.md

 RLS must be run with elevated permissions ("Run As Administrator" on Windows) because SteamCMD seems to silently fail without it.

-RLS should support being run as a service (e.g. via NSSM), but this has not yet been tested.
-If it receives a Ctrl+C, it will attempt an orderly server and application shutdown.
+RLS supports being run as a service (e.g. via NSSM/WinSW on Windows), as it attemps an orderly server and application shutdown on receipt of Ctrl+C. This also means clean nightly restarts can be triggered via an OS task scheduler job that restarts the service.

 RLS requires a single command line parameter: A path to an RLS configuration file.
 An example file (`example.cfg`) is included, which is heavily commented to help you figure things out.